AndrewHartAR/ARKit-CoreLocation/readme.md

 let annotationNode = LocationAnnotationNode(location: location, image: image)
 ```

 `LocationAnnotationNode` can also be initialized using a UIView.
-This is a preferred method since the attributes of the UIView can be kept dynamic during the lifecycle of the application.
+Internally, the UIView is converted into UIImage, so you cannot update the content dynamically.
+However, this methods allows you to easily show complex layout as POI.

 ```swift
 let coordinate = CLLocationCoordinate2D(latitude: 51.504571, longitude: -0.019717)